Apr 30, 2021

 On a more energetic level, pine pollen is considered a Jing-enhancing herb in TCM, which loosely translates to 'vital essence'.
 As with herbs considered adaptogens in western herbal medicine, Jing tonics are used in any case when deep, nurturing rejuvenation is required: burnout from stress, exhaustion and symptoms resulting from hormone imbalance.
 In Daoism, Jing is thought to be expended over time and lost in many ways, but most notably through the loss of body fluids.
 The few prized herbs considered Jing-enhancing, including pine pollen (and He shou wu), are thought to restore Jing, and are therefore revered as superior longevity tonics.

 The health research presented in this article is for informational use only.
 It is not a replacement for professional health advice and should not be construed as a recommendation of specific products.
 The products sold on this website are not intended to diagnose, treat, cure, or prevent any disease.
-This information does not provide dosage or format recommendations or possible drug interactions, and accordingly, should be used with the advice of a qualified health care practitioner.
+This information does not provide dosage or format recommendations or possible drug interactions, and accordingly, should be used with the advice of a qualified health care provider.